Ciphey/CipheyDocs/docs/extending.rst

 Note how the type parameters are not given to the interface name; these are filled in by the decorator

+If you are generating your own classes, or somehow the decorators do not cover what you need, you can manually call the decorators as functions.
+See ``ciphey/basemods/Decoders/bases.py`` for an example of this.

 Base classes
 ------------
 These provide various attributes of the module you wish to add: